Dielianss/VisualFasttext/README.md

 # A simple analysis tool for Fasttext

 This repository contains a simple analysis tool for Fasttext, which replicates the functions about how does fasttext represent a given text, calculate the sentence vector as well as get the final prediction in Python (for official Python wrapper of Fasttext, it finishes these jobs by calling the counterparts in C++ source code).
-By referring to this tool, you will have detailed understanding about the end-to-end process of Fasttext's inference.
+By referring to this tool, you will have detailed understanding about the end-to-end process of Fasttext's inference in Python language.
 Besides, it also provides a function that can measure the contribution of each token to the prediction by calculating a contribution score.
 As a result, by using this function, one can get rough understanding of the importance of all the words to the full text.

 ## Preparation